Main features will be:

 For planning the layout, I gathered all the characters I needed to display time.
 I know that Japanese also often use latin numbers, but I thought an exclusive kanji/kana style would be more nerdy :D - I mean classic...
 I also included optional characters for "half" and "noon" and a basic sentence structure ("it is .... right now") typical for word clocks.

-With at least two times a full set of numbers from 1 to >20, I thought of a way to optionally show the date.
+With at least two full sets of numbers from 1 to >20, I thought of a way to optionally show the date.
 With the idea of showing the date in sequence, I was also able to optionally display the current year without a third set of numbers and by just adding one character 年 for year.

 As Japanese can be written left-to-right or top-to-bottom, I know it may be a bit confusing to read but I decided to stick with the western L-to-R reading I grew up with.

-Some characters like 四 (4) and ニ (2) had to come up three or more times, so I tried my best to distribute them evenly between the other symbols by also keeping the symbol groups in the right order.
+Some characters like 四 (4) and ニ (2) had to appear three or more times, so I tried my best to distribute them evenly between the other symbols while also keeping symbol groups in the right order.
 Additionally there are some characters representing a word in combination, so I didn't want to split them up, e.g. 午前 (forenoon) and 午後 (afternoon).
 This results in having "noon" twice in the layout although not needed shown at the same time...

 this still bugs me...